gaepdit/air-web/docs/Workflows/Work-entry-workflows.md

     enforce -->|Creates| ENF
 ```

-## Source Test Compliance Review Workflow Additions
+## Source Test Compliance Review (STR) Workflow Additions

-* A Source Test Compliance Review can only be entered from a Source Test Report.
+* An STR can only be entered from a Source Test Report.
-* A Source Test Compliance Review is a Compliance Event.
+* An STR is a Compliance Event.
-* A Source Test Compliance Review is automatically closed when created.
+* An STR is automatically closed when created.
+* An STR can be printed if closed.
+    * Closing an STR enables printing.
+    * Reopening an STR disables printing.

 ### Flowchart